-1.6.3.1.8 National Marine Sanctuaries Act
+1.6.3.1.9 National Marine Sanctuaries Act

 Under the Marine Protection, Research, and Sanctuaries Act of 1972 (also known as the National Marine Sanctuaries Act), the Secretary of Commerce may establish a national marine sanctuary for marine areas with special conservation, recreational, ecological, historical, cultural, archaeological, scientific, educational, or aesthetic qualities.
 Day-to-day management of national marine sanctuaries has been delegated by the Secretary of Commerce to the National Oceanic and Atmospheric Administration's Office of National Marine Sanctuaries.
 Once a sanctuary is designated, the Secretary of Commerce may authorize activities in the sanctuary only if they can be certified to be consistent with the National Marine Sanctuaries Act and can be carried out within the regulations for the sanctuary.
 Regulations exist for each sanctuary, and military activities may be authorized within those regulations.
 Additionally, the National Marine Sanctuaries Act requires federal agencies whose actions are "likely to destroy, cause the loss of, or injure a sanctuary resource" to consult with the program before taking the action.
-In these cases, the Office of National Marine Sanctuaries is required to recommend reasonable and prudent alternatives to protect sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resource.
-If the federal agency decides not to follow the recommendations, it must respond in writing to the Office of National Marine Sanctuaries.
+In these cases, the Office of National Marine Sanctuaries is required to recommend reasonable and prudent alternatives to protect sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary resources if the action is likely to destroy, cause the loss of, or injure a sanctuary res